Best Ultrasonic Denture Cleaner Machine Options

 iSonic D3800A Digital Ultrasonic Cleaner

-Here is a product that not only cleans dentures, glasses, and watches, it is also a great ultrasonic retainer cleaner.
-It features an easy-to-clean stainless steel tank and digital timer with five different cycle settings.
+Here is a product that not only cleans dentures, glasses, and watches, but it is also a great ultrasonic retainer cleaner.
+It features an easy-to-clean stainless steel tank and a digital timer with five different cycle settings.

 There is a manual on/off switch and it comes complete with a plastic basket and a watch stand.
-The manufacturer also suggests using a cleaning solution made for the cleaner for best results.
+The manufacturer also suggests using a cleaning solution made for the cleaner for the best results.

 iSonic CSDW01 Ultrasonic Cleaning Powder